Robert Mann

 Who Was Robert Mann?

-What we do know is that Robert Mann was a poor resident of the Whitechapel Workhouse and worked at the Whitechapel mortuary.
-The mortuary was far from official and more of a shack within the workhouse’s grounds, though a few of Jack the Ripper’s victims did end up being handled there – which is key to M. J. Trow’s theory.
+What we do know is that Robert Mann was a poor resident of the Whitechapel Workhouse and worked at the workhouse mortuary.
+The mortuary was little more than a shed within the workhouse’s grounds – in fact during the inquest into Mary Ann Nichols’ death, the coroner interjected during Mann’s testimony to object to the room being described as a mortuary.
+It would be more accurate to describe it as an outbuilding where bodies could be stored and examined without disturbing the work or occupants of the workhouse.
+None the less, a few of Jack the Ripper’s victims did end up being handled there – which is key to M. J. Trow’s theory.

-At the mortuary, Mann was a keeper or guard.
-He was in charge of the mortuary but wouldn’t usually handle the bodies, except for transportation purposes to get them into the building.
-Then, he would secure the building and wait for nurses or a doctor to arrive who would directly handle the more gruesome work.
+At the mortuary, Mann was a keeper or watchman.
+He was in charge of opening and closing the mortuary but wouldn’t usually handle the bodies except for transportation purposes to get them into the building.
+Then, he would secure the building and wait for nurses or a doctor to arrive who would directly handle the more gruesome medical work.
+However, his testimony at the inquests shows that in reality his activities took him some way beyond these official duties, since he also left the workhouse to collect bodies.
+As we’ll see, he also removed the clothes from the bodies before the arrival of the physician or the police, which was well beyond his official duties and against police orders.

 Why Do Some Consider Robert Mann a Jack the Ripper Suspect?

 With limited information on his background or motive, you might think that Robert Mann is an unlikely Jack the Ripper suspect.
-However, there was definitely more than meets the eye to the man and M. J. Trow’s theory for why he could be the infamous killer is based on a few key pieces of evidence.
+However, there was something more than meets the eye to the man and M. J. Trow’s theory for why he could be the infamous killer is based on a few key pieces of supposition.

 Firstly, Trow cites a psychological profile conducted by the FBI in 1988, 100 years after the gruesome Whitechapel murders.
 Utilising modern profiling techniques, the FBI defined a likely description of the killer’s identity, detailing that Jack the Ripper was likely:

-- A white male with a broken home life and potentially alcoholic mother
+• A white male with a broken home life and potentially an alcoholic mother

-From what we know, Robert Mann fulfils the majority of these criteria.
+From what we know, Robert Mann fulfils many of these criteria.
 As a poor workhouse resident and keeper of the mortuary, he would spend long periods alone, surrounded by the dead.
-This would contribute to a lack of social skills and as he worked around the deceased, he would have the rudimentary knowledge of how to cut out organs, as Jack the Ripper did to his victims.
+This would contribute to a lack of social skills.
+As he worked around the deceased and may have been able to observe or even assist with autopsies, he may have had a rudimentary knowledge of how to cut out organs, as Jack the Ripper did to his victims.

 This conversation occurred in the official court proceedings and according to the coroner, contradicted some of Mann’s earlier statements.
 The coroner stated that Mann was supposedly known for having fits and an unreliable memory, making his accounts undependable.
 Trow argues that Mann was conscious of breaking the police’s instructions and wanted to admire his handiwork.